 We Need a Radical Solution to a Global Problem!

 Careers start to drift when we stop believing in our work.
-We try to ignore the intuition that something is wrong with entertainment, cars, television, holidays, food, profits and sport in a mad rush to succeed.
+Our intuition that something is wrong is covered by entertainment, cars, television, holidays, food, profits and sport in a mad rush to succeed.
 Drifters frequently switch jobs simply to earn a bit more.

 Quick Fixes Don’t Work